eqNj/eqN-PD2-Filter/README.md

 Changed the asterisks on craftable item bases to dots for improved aesthetics on the improved graphics settings this season.

-Currently, enabling the new HD text is mandatory to prevent question marks from appearing on certain item names.

 Added the name of the currently selected filter level to the Horadric Cube's description.

 Updated the descriptions for changed rune socketing effects for Ohm runes.